vshymanskyy/muon/docs/README.md

 #### `0x8A` Count

 Specifies size of the following structure in **elements**.
-This tag can optioanlly added to enable efficient resource allocation by the parser.
+This tag can optionally be added to enable parser optimizations.

 Payload: `LEB128`
 Applies to: `Dict`, `List`

 #### `0x8B` Size

-Specifies size of the following structure in **bytes**.
+Specifies size of the following structure in **bytes** (excluding any tags applied to it).
-This tag can optioanlly added to enable efficient parsing/filtering/scanning of the document.
+This tag can optionally be added to enable optimized document scanning.

 Payload: `LEB128`
 Applies to: `Dict`, `List`, `TypedArray`